seemoo-lab/ubicomp19_zero_interaction_security/Postprocessing/README.md

 $ python3 generate_datasets.py ~/data/mobile/ ~/sets/ shrestha mobile full 25  # generate dataset for the full mobile scenario using 25 cores (scheme by Shrestha et al.)
 ```

-Here, ~/data is the folder the postprocessed data from car, office or mobile scenario is stored, and ~/sets is the folder to store the generated ML datasets.
+Here, ~/data is the folder the post-processed data from car, office or mobile scenario is stored, and ~/sets is the folder to store the generated ML datasets.

 **Note:** By default Truong et al. datasets are generated using a 10sec interval, to generate datasets on a 30sec interval discussed in the paper, set *time_interval = '30sec'* in *get_truong_dataset* function.
 Other intervals (5sec, 15sec, 1min, 2min) have not been tested, so the correctness of dataset generation on these intervals is not guaranteed!